How does capital gains tax work in Australia? [2025]

 How does capital gains tax work in Australia?

-Capital gains tax applies when a transaction involving a CGT asset counts as a CGT event.
+Capital gains tax applies when a transaction involving a CGT asset occurs where there is a net capital gain.
 The following sections will outline what assets are liable for CGT, what assets are exempt, and what events count as CGT events.

 What is a capital gains tax event?

-A capital gains tax event or CGT event is the ATO's term for an event that triggers the calculation of a capital gains transaction on an individual's tax return.
+A capital gains tax event or CGT event was formalised in the Income Tax Assessment Act 1997, with an event that triggers the calculation of a capital gains transaction on an individual's tax return.[1]
 This can be for a capital gain or a capital loss.

 There are different types of CGT events, including but not limited to:

-And many more, for a complete list see the CGT events page of the ATO.
+For a complete list, see the CGT events page of the ATO.

 List of capital gains tax assets